Header credit: ABC News

-WOULD you be able to choose between them?
+WOULD you be able to choose between these two kinds of people?
 Because I cannot.
 I may not be homeless but I definitely ain’t rich by any means.
 I don’t feel like my friends or I should be responsible for handing out our hard-earned cash in order to give homeless people something to eat, or smoke, or snort, or shoot up.
 Two completely different things happened to me which is sticking out like thorns in my mind and I think telling you about those experiences will help me portray my side of the story.

 1. The Facebook Post